Analysis - One area where Apple lags: Its low returns on cash

-NEW YORK Apple Inc once again rewarded shareholders richly as its shares surged to new highs above $500 on Monday.
-There is, though, one part of the iPhone and iPad company's business that is not exactly humming: Its management of a pile of money now probably exceeding $100 billion (63 billion pounds).
+NEW YORK Apple Inc once again rewarded shareholders richly as its shares surged to new highs above $500 (319.00 pounds) on Monday.
+There is, though, one part of the iPhone and iPad company's business that is not exactly humming: Its management of a pile of money now probably exceeding $100 billion.

 While Main Street U.S. investors are bombarded with offers from banks, such as Capital One Financial Corp, offering bank account yields of as much as 1 percent, Apple may be settling for about that or less for its stash, which is bigger than the gross domestic product of many smaller nations.